tldr-pages/tldr/README.md

 If you don't want to install any software, check out the [PDF version](https://github.com/tldr-pages/tldr/releases/latest/download/tldr-book.pdf) instead.

 > [!NOTE]
-> PDFs for translations are available for some languages.
+> PDFs for translations are available for most languages.
 You can find them in the releases assets of the [latest release](https://github.com/tldr-pages/tldr/releases/latest).

 There are also **various other clients** provided by the community, both for the command-line and for other platforms.